IreshaRana/Student-performance-analysis/README.md

-# Student-performance-analysis
+# Student Performance Analysis

 ## Background
-As a vonluntary project, I conducted a student performance analysis for a course I was teaching.
-I was able to uncover insights and provide data-driven recommendations to improve student peroformance.
+As a voluntary project, I conducted a student performance analysis for a course I was teaching.
+The aim was to uncover insights and provide data-driven recommendations to improve student performance.

-Requirements for such an analysis:
+### Requirements for the Analysis:
-- This course was suffering from low grades.
-There was a need to increase grades, so that the course would become more popular among students.
+- The course was experiencing low grades, necessitating strategies to improve grades and enhance its popularity among students.
-- As this course was being taken by students from various degree programs, the course coodinator wanted to analyse for any areas of support required.
+- As the course was taken by students from various degree programs, the course coordinator sought to identify areas where additional support might be required.

-As the original project cannot be shared owing to confidentiality, I tried to replicate it.
+Since the original project cannot be shared due to confidentiality, a synthetic dataset was generated to replicate the analysis.

+---

-## Project goal, objectives and deliverables
+## Project Goal, Objectives, and Deliverables

-Goal:
+### Goal:
-- To identify areas of improvement to increase course grades.
+- Identify areas of improvement to increase course grades.

-Objectives:
+### Objectives:
-- Analyze patterns in student performance, online engagement and enrolement data.
+1. Analyze patterns in student performance, online engagement, and enrollment data.
-- Identify factors influencing success or underperformance.
+2. Identify factors influencing success or underperformance.
-- Visualize insights to share with stakeholders (course coordinator, degree program leads).
+3. Visualize insights to share with stakeholders (course coordinator, degree program leads).
-- Provide recommendations to improve teaching and learning activities.
+4. Provide recommendations to improve teaching and learning activities.

-Deliverables:
+### Deliverables:
-- Key statistics and insights about the student performance.
+- Key statistics and insights about student performance.

+---

 ## Data
-I generated a synthetic data set for this project, as the original data is confidential.
-Student performance data:
-1. Student ID: Unique identifier for each student (e.g., S001, S002, ..., S480).
-2. Program Code: values from 1 to 15 (representing different programs).
-3. Assessment scores: Scores for the assessments, calculated as per the weights (15% for the quiz, 35% for the written assessment, 35% for the group project, and 15% for the reflective piece).
-4. Final Score: Weighted average of the assessments Online engagement (with the university Learning Management System or the LMS) data:
-5. Log-in Frequency: number of times per week
-6. Session Duration: time spent on LMS per week Enrolment data:
-8. Enrollment Status: Full-time or Part-time

-## Data preparation
-In the original project,
-- I had to merge data files.
-  - I retrieved student performace data, student engagement data and enrolment data from 3 different sources and merged them together.
-  - There were data mismatches between the datasets, so only the students who had a live enrolment status (fulltime or parttime) were included in the final analysis.
-- I conducted some data manipulations.
--   The log-in frequency and session durations data were in a log fie.
-I manilupated the data so that I could get an average per week value for the duration of the semester.

-For this project,
-- A synthetic dataset was generated.

-## Data generation and Analysis
-- Generate data
-  - Generated a synthetic data  to closely resemble the original merged dataset in terms of variables and student numbers (~480).
-- Explore data
-  - Calculate summary statistics
-- Data manipulation
-  - Adding a grades column
-- Analysis
-  - Assessment scores distribution (visualisation:box-plot)
-  - Program code over grades (visualisation:bar chart)
-  - Enrolment status over grades (visualisation: pie charts)
-  - Session duration over final scores (visualisation: scatter plot)

-Code: Open the Jupyter notebook - [Student performance.ipynb](Student_performance.ipynb)
-Technologies used: R programming (dplyr, tidyr, ggplot)
+**Synthetic Dataset**
+The synthetic dataset closely resembles the original merged dataset and includes the following variables:

+**Student Performance Data:**
+1. `Student ID`: Unique identifier for each student (e.g., S001, S002, ..., S480).
+2. `Program Code`: Values from 1 to 15 (representing different programs).
+3. `Assessment Scores`: Scores for the assessments, calculated as per the weights:
+   - Online Quiz: 15%
+   - Written Assessment: 35%
+   - Group Project: 35%
+   - Reflective Piece: 15%
+4. `Final Score`: Weighted average of the assessments.

+**Online Engagement Data:**
+5. `Log-in Frequency`: Number of log-ins per week.
+6. `Session Duration`: Time spent on the LMS per week.

+**Enrollment Data:**
+7. `Enrollment Status`: Full-time or Part-time.

+---

+## Data Preparation

+### Original Project:
+- **Merging Data Files:**
+   - Combined student performance, engagement, and enrollment data from three sources.
+   - Addressed data mismatches and excluded students without a live enrollment status.
+- **Data Manipulation:**
+   - Transformed log files to calculate weekly averages for log-in frequency and session duration.

+### Current Project:
+- Generated a synthetic dataset reflecting the structure and scale (~480 students) of the original data.

+---

+## Data Generation and Analysis

+### Steps:
+1. **Data Generation:** Created synthetic data mimicking the original dataset.
+2. **Data Exploration:** Calculated summary statistics.
+3. **Data Manipulation:** Added a `Grades` column based on final scores.
+4. **Analysis and Visualization:**
+   - Assessment scores distribution: **Box plot**.
+   - Program codes and grades: **Bar chart**.
+   - Enrollment status and grades: **Pie chart**.
+   - Session duration and final scores: **Scatter plot**.

+### Code:
+Open the Jupyter Notebook: [Student_performance.ipynb](Student_performance.ipynb)

+### Technologies Used:
+- **R Programming:** dplyr, tidyr, ggplot2

+---

 ## Conclusions and Recommendations

-In the original project (with the real dataset), I came up with the following insights from the analysis
+### Insights from the Original Dataset:
+1. **Assessment Scores:**
-- Assessment scores for 3B were generally lower when compared to other assessments, with a lower average score and lower range.
+   - Assessment 3B had significantly lower scores compared to other assessments.
+2. **Program-Specific Performance:**
-- Students from certain degree programs were having higher failure %s.
+   - Students from certain degree programs exhibited higher failure rates.
+3. **Engagement and Performance:**
-- Session duration were seen to have a somewhat positive relationship with the final scores, that is, when session duration is high, the students were having higher grades.
+   - Session duration had a positive correlation with final scores.
-- There was no considerable change in grades when full time and part time students were compared.
+4. **Enrollment Status:**
+   - No significant differences in grades between full-time and part-time students.

-Recommendations:
+### Recommendations:
-- Provide clearer guildelines for Assessment 3B and revisit rubric criteria.
+- Provide clearer guidelines for Assessment 3B and revisit its rubric criteria.
-- Have a discussion with program leads of low performing degree programs to see how this course aligns with their overall leaning objectives.
+- Collaborate with program leads of low-performing degree programs to align the course with their objectives.
-- Encourage students to actively engage in course material via reminders and increasing inteactive elements in the LMS to further encourage engagement.
+- Encourage active engagement through reminders and interactive elements on the LMS.

+---

-## Next steps
+## Next Steps

-- Analyse student enagement throughout the semster, so that timely action can be taken to increase engagement (and thereby their final scores).
+1. Analyze student engagement throughout the semester to enable timely interventions and improve outcomes.
-- Set metrices for next course offering and monitor the progress. (e.g. engagement metrices for first quarter, first half etc.)
+2. Set metrics for the next course offering (e.g., engagement benchmarks for the first quarter, first half, etc.) and monitor progress.